-Mode choice utility coefficients are listed in Tables 42, 43, and 44 along with the implied value of time by purpose.
-These coefficients were initially estimated using the 2011 Massachusetts Travel Survey and calibrated as described in the Performance chapter.
-Work trips are asserted to have the highest value of time with social-recreational trips the lowest.
+Mode choice utility coefficients are listed in Tables 43, 44, and 45 along with the implied value of time by purpose.
+These coefficients were initially estimated using the 2011 Massachusetts Travel Survey and calibrated as described in Chapter 3.
+Work trips are asserted to have the highest value of time and social-recreational trips the lowest.
 Values of time are derived from the median household income.